What is Bastion?

 The funds to cover Bastion’s operations come from donations from the founders, who believe that by funding Bastion’s operations they are increasing their impact.

-Is Bastion as 501c3 charity (registration in the US that allows for tax-deductible donations)?
+Is Bastion a 501(c)(3) charity (registration in the US that allows for tax-deductible donations)?

-Bastion was registered in March 2019 and filed the 501c3 application in August 2019.
-We expect to obtain charity status by early 2020.
+Yes, Bastion was registered in March 2019 and received the determination of tax-exempt status in November 2019.

 You do not donate to Bastion.

-When you invest in one of Bastion’s approved projects you send the funds directly to the local nonprofit organization.
+When you invest in one of Bastion’s approved projects, you send the funds directly to the local nonprofit organization or to their fiscal sponsor.
 The money does not go through Bastion, so you can be sure that every cent you invest reaches the nonprofit you selected.

-You will always be able to deduct your donation from your U.S. taxes because all our local partners are registered as a charity in the U.S.
+You will always be able to deduct your donation from your U.S. taxes if you want to do so, because all our local partners are registered as charities in the U.S. or they work with a fiscal sponsor in the US.

 How much can I invest?